In a nutshell…

 Martin Taylor used to farm Christmas trees.
 “I’ve always been entrepreneurial!
 I used to farm trees and ran a commercial fishery – that’s what gave me the inspiration to launch Fir Tree Fishing as a community interest company.”

-That was 2012, when Fir Tree Fishing first opened its doors as an angling centre for people with disabilities and special needs.
-“I realised there were few opportunities for people with disabilities to enjoy angling.
-I saw a business opportunity and a way to help the community,” explains Martin.
+That was 2012, when Fir Tree Fishery (now Fir Tree CIC) first opened its doors as an angling centre for people with disabilities and additional needs.
+“I realised there were few opportunities for people with disabilities to enjoy angling and access outdoor enrichment activities they might one have loved before an injury or accident.
+I saw a business opportunity and a way to help my local community and the people within it,” explains Martin.

 After successfully helping around 40 disabled and elderly people enjoy fishing, the centre began receiving a new type of referral.
-“The council asked us if we could take on disengaged young people, which wasn’t our remit,” explains Martin.
+“The council services including Supported Employment, the Youth Offence team and the SEND Team asked us if we could take on disengaged young people, which wasn’t our remit,” explains Martin.
 “We weren’t sure at first, but we also needed more volunteers, so we thought, how good would it be if we could get these young people, who are obviously interested in angling and the outdoors, to offer the support?”

-A six-month pilot was launched and the new volunteers – all of whom were not in education, employment, or training (NEET) – began supporting the centre users.
-It worked: the centre received the help it needed and the young people benefitted too, their attitudes and behaviours improving dramatically.
+A six-month pilot was launched and the new volunteers – all of whom were not in education, employment, or training (NEET) – began supporting the beneficiaries and service users.
+It worked: the centre received the help it needed and the young people benefitted too, their attitudes and behaviours improving dramatically and their attitudes and pride in their local community changed in a positive way.

 As a result, Martin decided to offer relevant BTEC courses for the new volunteers and the organisation changed direction.